Jacarte/tawasco/README.md

         - The attack works only with PIN.
 It was easier for plotting and filtrating non-Wasm traces.
     - [x] Host based with wasmtime
 - [x] Create automatic benchmark for measuring exfiltration accuracy
-- [x] Apply wasm-mutate to victim.
+- [x] ~Apply wasm-mutate to victim.
 Measure the impact on the accuracy of the attack.
-Sadly :( wasm-mutate does not help in this case.
+Sadly :( wasm-mutate does not help in this case.~
+- [x] While we harden the attack, it is still possible :(